awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 We recommend keeping a backup of the JSON in this file on a location other than the instance itself\.

-For information about creating a parameter, see [Creating Systems Manager Parameters](sysman-paramstore-su-create.md)\.
+For information about creating a parameter, see [Creating Systems Manager parameters](sysman-paramstore-su-create.md)\.

-For more information about the CloudWatch agent, see [Collect Metrics from Amazon Elastic Compute Cloud Instances and On\-Premises Servers with the CloudWatch Agent ](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+For more information about the CloudWatch agent, see [Collect metrics from Amazon Elastic Compute Cloud instances and on\-premises servers with the CloudWatch agent ](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-## Rolling Back to Log Collection with SSM Agent<a name="monitoring-cloudwatch-agent-roll-back"></a>
+## Rolling back to log collection with SSM Agent<a name="monitoring-cloudwatch-agent-roll-back"></a>

 If you want to return to using SSM Agent for log collection, follow these steps\.